prominenceai/deepstream-services-library/docs/api-source.md

 ... currently under design.

 ## Video Sources
-There are eleven Video Source components supported, three of which are [Image Video Sources](image-video-sources):
+There are twelve (12) Video Source components supported, three of which are [Image Video Sources](image-video-sources):

 * [App Source](#dsl_source_app_new) - Allows the application to insert raw samples or buffers into a DSL Pipeline.
 * [CSI Source](#dsl_source_csi_new) - Camera Serial Interface (CSI) Source - Jetson platform only.